Buying real estate in Germany?

 The Business Consumer Index (BCI) is a metric that assesses the confidence of business leaders in the economy's current and future conditions.
 Surveys and assessments are used to determine it.

-The Ifo Institute's data indicates that the Business Confidence Index is currently 0 for Germany.
-For interpretation, it's quite low.
+The Ifo Institute's data indicates that the Business Confidence Index is currently -13 for Germany.
+It's a score that can be regarded as "worrisomee.

-Business Confidence in Germany is currently facing some challenges.
-Nevertheless, this does not automatically imply a crash in the property market.
-A lower confidence score often indicates a temporary period of uncertainty or caution within the business sector, which is a natural part of economic cycles.
+Business Confidence in Germany is currently at a negative level, presenting some challenges.
+However, this doesn't necessarily mean a crash in the property market is imminent.
+A negative confidence score often reflects a temporary phase of uncertainty or caution within the business sector, which is a normal aspect of economic cycles.
+Therefore, it's important to evaluate additional metrics before determining if it's the right time to invest in property in Germany.
+This is what we will focus on.

 Germany is dispensing less building permits